 If you become unemployed before meeting the entrepreneur’s employment condition (15 months of membership in an entrepreneurs’ fund), you may nevertheless be entitled to earnings-related daily allowance on the basis of post-protection.
 In this case, your earnings-related daily allowance will be based on the employment condition accrued while you were a wage earner.

-For more information and advice on unemployment security for entrepreneurs, consult the Unemployment Fund for Entrepreneurs and the Self-Employed (AYT).
+For more information and advice on unemployment security for entrepreneurs, consult for example the unemployment fund for entrepreneurs, Yrittäjäkassa (former SYT).

 You may be a wage-earner and an entrepreneur at the same time.
-If you have enough paid employment to meet the employment condition but your business activities are extensive enough to meet the entrepreneur’s employment condition, you may freely select whether to join KOKO-kassa or an entrepreneurs’ unemployment fund.
-If you are a member of KOKO-kassa and become unemployed from your paid employment, the TE Office will evaluate the extent of your business activities and consider whether entrepreneurship is your primary or secondary occupation.
-If it is considered a secondary occupation by virtue of the paid employment you were simultaneously engaged in, you may be entitled to earnings-related daily allowance paid by KOKO-kassa.
+If you have enough paid employment to meet the employment condition but your business activities are extensive enough to meet the entrepreneur’s employment condition, you may freely select whether to join the KOKO unemployment fund or an entrepreneurs’ unemployment fund.
+If you are a member of KOKO and become unemployed from your paid employment, the TE Office will evaluate the extent of your business activities and consider whether entrepreneurship is your primary or secondary occupation.
+If it is considered a secondary occupation by virtue of the paid employment you were simultaneously engaged in, you may be entitled to earnings-related daily allowance paid by KOKO.

-Post-protection applies to you if you have resigned from KOKO-kassa and joined an entrepreneurs’ unemployment fund within 1 month.
-If you become unemployed before you meet the entrepreneur’s employment condition, you may be entitled to the earnings-related daily allowance that you would get if you were still a member of KOKO-kassa.
+Post-protection applies to you if you have resigned from KOKO and joined an entrepreneurs’ unemployment fund within 1 month.
+If you become unemployed before you meet the entrepreneur’s employment condition, you may be entitled to the earnings-related daily allowance that you would get if you were still a member of KOKO.
 Wage-earner’s daily allowance on the basis of post-protection is paid by the entrepreneurs’ unemployment fund.
-Post-protection also applies to those who leave an entrepreneurs’ unemployment fund and joint a wage-earners’ unemployment fund within 1 month.
+Post-protection also applies to those who leave an entrepreneurs’ unemployment fund and join a wage-earners’ unemployment fund within 1 month.
+If you receive entrepreneur’s post-protection daily allowance from a wage-earner’s fund, however, you are not entitled to wage-earner’s additional allowance days.

 A member of an entrepreneurs’ unemployment fund is entitled to entrepreneur’s earnings-related daily allowance after being a member for at least 15 consecutive months and after meeting the entrepreneurs’ employment condition during the time of membership.